-Based on the results of our pre-clinical research, we have developed a pipeline strategy to advance TTFields through phase 2 pilot and phase 3 pivotal trials across multiple solid tumor types.
-We anticipate expanding our clinical pipeline over time to apply TTFields to additional solid tumor indications.
+Based on the results of our preclinical research, we have developed a pipeline strategy to advance Tumor Treating Fields through phase 2 pilot and phase 3 pivotal trials across multiple solid tumor types.
+We anticipate expanding our clinical pipeline over time for additional solid tumor indications.